mrinank67/trading-bot-binance/README.md

 Notes

-Security: Do not hardcode API credentials or commit them to GitHub.
+Security: Do not hardcode API credentials or include them in shared files.
 Error Handling: The bot handles API errors and validates inputs.
 Check logs/bot.log for details on failures.
-Extensibility: The code is structured for reusability, with potential to add more order types (e.g., OCO) or a graphical UI.
+Extensibility: The code is structured for